NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Examples
 [examples]: #examples

-To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/unit/fo/foobar/package.nix`.
+To add a new package `pkgs.foobar` to Nixpkgs, one only needs to create the file `pkgs/by-name/fo/foobar/package.nix`.
 No need to find an appropriate category nor to modify `all-packages.nix` anymore.

-With some packages, the `pkgs/unit` directory may look like this:
+With some packages, the `pkgs/by-name` directory may look like this:

 ```
 pkgs
-└── unit
+└── by-name
    ├── _0
    │  ├── _0verkill
    │  └── _0x